franciscofpereira/PipePuzzleSolver/README.md

 - This AI agent is capable of solving pipe puzzles.
 The objective is to connect all of the pipes in order to allow for the flow of water and avoid water leaks.

-- You can find similar puzzles here: https://hexapipes.vercel.app/square/5 c
+- You can find similar puzzles here: `https://hexapipes.vercel.app/square/5`

 - Once the AI agent finds the solution, a window pops up with a visualizer of the solved puzzle.